ChargeTech Lab - USB-C Charger ReviewsChargeTechLab

 Bottom Line

 For most people charging phones, earbuds, and tablets, the options under $30 are genuinely good.
 The Anker Nano II 65W stands out because it brings GaN technology and MacBook Air compatibility at a price that used to be impossible.
-The Baseus 40W Dual USB-C is the right pick if you want to charge two devices without spending more.
+The Anker Nano 30W is the right pick if you only charge phones and tablets and want to spend as little as possible.

 If your laptop needs more than 65W — or you want to charge a laptop and phone simultaneously at full speed — step up to a 100W charger.
 The price difference is real, but so is the performance gap.